Joy to Your World & Ginger Molasses Dark Chocolate Crinkle Cookies

 - 1/2 teaspoon ground cinnamon (+ 1 tablespoon for coating cookies)(optional)

 - 8 ounces (225 g) dark chocolate, chopped

 - 1/4 cup (60ml) unsulphured molasses

 - 1/3 cup (65 g) sugar (+ 1/2 cup for coating cookies)

 - Confectioners Sugar (for coating cookies)

-- In a bowl, whisk together the flour, baking powder, salt, 1/2 teaspoon cinnamon, ginger, and clove for at least 20 seconds.
+- In a bowl, whisk or sift together the flour, baking powder, salt, 1/2 teaspoon cinnamon, ginger, and clove for at least 20 seconds.
 Set aside.